mui/material-ui/docs/src/pages/customization/css-in-js.md

 ## CSS injection order

-The CSS injected by Material-UI to style a component has the highest specificity possible as the `<link />` is injected at the bottom of the `<head />`.
+The CSS injected by Material-UI to style a component has the highest specificity possible as the `<link>` is injected at the bottom of the `<head>`.
 This way, we ensure the components always render correctly.

 You might, however, also want to override these styles, for example with styled-components.